fc006t/Udacity_IPND/project3/readme.md

 ## Synopsis

-Final project containing :sparkles: 3 python files:
+:sparkles: Final project containing  3 python files:

-fresh_tomatoes.py - a prebuilt codebase used to format and display movie information to a webbrowser
+**fresh_tomatoes.py** - a prebuilt codebase used to format and display movie information to a webbrowser

-media.py - my code to build a movie class to store movie informaton and provide a display method
+**media.py** - my code to build a movie class to store movie informaton and provide a display method

-entertainment_center.py - my code which contains the movie data, instantiates the movie objects and calls the movie display method
+**entertainment_center.py** - my code which contains the movie data, instantiates the movie objects and calls the movie display method